srolel/react-mobx-boilerplate/README.md

 1. `webpack/webpack-dev-server.js` - Script to run the development server
 1. `webpack/webpack.config.js` - Webpack configuration for browser bundle
 1. `webpack/webpack.config.node.js` - Webpack configuration for node (server-side rendering) bundle

+Typically, when adding a new page you'd add a route for it in `routes.tsx` containing the component to render.
+Note that the component isn't imported directly but with System.import for code splitting.
+Then you can add the component to the components folder and the relevant state to the store.

+This project is a boilerplate and does not impose strong architectural decisions on users.

 ## Installation and Starting